(Currently editing this story; March 2022)

 Dima was the first to join them and being in a company of three men suddenly started to worry Sonja; it might scare away the potential suitors.
 The woman seemed to be on a clear mission; to find a suitable guy and not go home alone that night.
 Finding someone would perhaps be easy, but if Sonja wanted a potential boyfriend then she would have to calm down her behavior.

-Tea arrived then and with her, for Joni’s disappointment, was who else but Eva.
+Tea arrived then and with her, to Joni’s disappointment, was who else but Eva.
 Joni watched how Eva immediately spotted Dima, how her eyes seemed to instantly light up and a smile rose to her painted red lips.
 He had a bad feeling that his evening was officially ruined.

 ”Hi,” Eva said, ignoring everyone else at the table.
 Joni glanced at his friend who smiled back at her.

-“Hi,” Dima greeted with surprised tone.
-“It’s been such a long time!”
+”Hi,” Dima greeted with a surprised tone. ”It’s been such a long time!”
 He grinned looking at her and Joni wanted to groan.
 He had already once talked Dima out of going for a coffee with her and now this…

 ”It really has, can I sit down?”
 Eva asked with a bright smile.